Building Inspection Frequently Asked Questions

 - The work is not suspended or discontinued for more than one year

-- How and when can I book building inspections?
+- How and when can I request building inspections?

-Answer: To book a building inspection call 250-390-6530 with your building permit number, type of inspection required and what date you would like the inspection.
+To request a building inspection by telephone call 250-390-6530 with your building permit number, type of inspection required and what date you would like the inspection.
 We require 24-48 hours notice to book inspections.
 You can book an inspection by calling our office Monday to Friday, 8:30 to 4:30.
-Gabriola Island inspections are only booked for Mondays, Wednesdays and Fridays **Effective December 1, 2019, Gabriola inspections will be changing to Tuesdays and Thursdays.
-Inspections in all other areas are done Monday to Friday.
+Gabriola Island inspections are only booked for Tuesday and Thursdays.

 - What building inspections are required in the RDN?